On 25 April 1941, James William “J.W.” Kenney, died. He was my spouse’s 2nd great-grandfather.

 On 9 March 1886, James William Kenney, age 19, married Anna “Annie” L. Spangler at Horseshoe Bend, Botetourt County, Virginia.
 Annie was the daughter of Charles David Spangler and Elizabeth Ann Bryant.

-On 10 March 1887, at Clifton Forge, Alleghany County, Virginia, the couple welcomed their first child, daughter Willie Alice Kenney (my spouse’s great-grandmother).
+On 10 March 1887, at Clifton Forge, Allegheny County, Virginia, the couple welcomed their first child, daughter Willie Alice Kenney (my spouse’s great-grandmother).

-On 7 May 1891, daughter Daisy Myrtle Kenney was born in Clifton Forge, Alleghany County, Virginia.
+On 7 May 1891, daughter Daisy Myrtle Kenney was born in Clifton Forge, Allegheny County, Virginia.

-In 1899, daughter Ida Belle Kenney was born in Clifton Forge, Alleghany County, Virginia.
+In 1899, daughter Ida Belle Kenney was born in Clifton Forge, Allegheny County, Virginia.

-On 29 September 1902, son James Thurman Kenney was born in Clifton Forge, Alleghany County, Virginia.
+On 29 September 1902, son James Thurman Kenney was born in Clifton Forge, Allegheny County, Virginia.

-By 1910, James W. Kenney, his wife Annie, and their children were residing in a rented home in Clifton, Allegheny County, Virginia.
+On 18 April 1910, James W. Kenney, his wife Annie, and their children were residing in a rented home on Railroad Avenue in Clifton Forge, Allegheny County, Virginia.
 James W. Kenney was a tannery laborer.
-According to the 1910 U.S. Census, he was able to read and write, with English being his primary language.
+According to the 1910 U.S. Census, James could read and write; English was his primary language.

-On 1 April 1940, James William Kenney was living on Truslan Street in Charleston, Kanawha County, West Virginia, with his daughter Daisy Myrtle and her family.
+On 1 April 1940, James William Kenney was living at 227 Truslow Street in Charleston, Kanawha County, West Virginia, with his daughter Daisy Myrtle Grubbs and her family.

 On 25 April 1941, at the age of 74 years, 5 months, and 19 days, James William “J.W.”
 Kenney died in his home, 7 Prises Court, Charleston, Kanawha County, West Virginia.
 The cause of death was carcinoma of the face with metastasis.
 The death certificate noted that James William had been battling cancer for three years.
 The death certificate also stated his son James Thurman had last seen his father alive the prior week on 18 April 1941.